rusefi/rusefi_documentation/readme.md

+# rusEfi Documentation & Knowledge

+Documentation and knowledge repo for about https://github.com/rusefi/rusefi

 If you are rusEfi end user, you are looking at the wrong page - you are probably interested in https://github.com/rusefi/rusefi_documentation/wiki